-- Staff in schools/settings will be more able to meet the needs of children and young people with SEND - Schools/settings will increase in confidence so that children and young people with SEND are included and can achieve to their highest potential - ✓ Parents/carers will gain a better understanding of the needs of their child and will have confidence that their needs are being met - ✓ There will be increased participation and achievement for children and young people with SEND - Schools and settings will build their own expertise through wider workforce development leading to better outcomes for all
+- Staff in schools/settings will be more able to meet the needs of children and young people with SEND - Schools/settings will increase in confidence so that children and young people with SEND are included and can achieve to their highest potential - Parents/carers will gain a better understanding of the needs of their child and will have confidence that their needs are being met - There will be increased participation and achievement for children and young people with SEND - Schools and settings will build their own expertise through wider workforce development leading to better outcomes for all

-2: Inclusive Education Service Areas
+2: Inclusive Education Service

-The inclusive education service is comprised of specialist support for all areas of the SEND code of practice, including centrally based and school based specialist service areas for;
+The inclusive education service is comprised of specialist support covering all areas of the SEND code of practice;

-1. Communication and interaction:
+- 1. Communication and interaction:

-- Autism outreach - Consultation for speech, language and communication needs
+- Autism outreach

+- Consultation for speech, language and communication needs (SLCN)

-2. Cognition and learning:
+- 2. Cognition and learning:

-School based outreach for specific learning difficulties including dyslexia, dyscalculia, and developmental coordination disorder
+- School based outreach for specific learning difficulties including dyslexia, dyscalculia, and developmental coordination disorder

-3. Sensory and physical/medical:
+- 3. Sensory and physical/medical:

 - Hearing impairment outreach

 - Visual impairment outreach

 - Multi-sensory impairment outreach

 - Physical and medical needs outreach

-4. Social, emotional and mental health:
+- 4. Social, emotional and mental health:

-- Advisory support for behaviour and attendance - SEMH school based outreach
+- Advisory support for behaviour and attendance

+- SEMH school based outreach

-5. Overarching SEND:
+- 5. Overarching SEND:

 - Educational psychology

 - Early years advisory

 - Portage home visiting

 - SEND advisory

-6. SEND information, advice and support service (SENDIASS):
+- 6. SEND information, advice and support service (SENDIASS):

-Educationally based support and advice in relation to SEND for children, young people and parents/carers
+- Educationally based support and advice for children, young people and parents/carers

-In-School specialist support
+In-School specialist support;